About

 LAURA NAPIER is an interdisciplinary artist producing projects exploring behavior, sociology, and place through participatory and collaborative works.

-Recent installations, video, and performances presented with Public Space One (Iowa City, IA); Experiences of Oil, Stavanger Art Museum (Norway); Solar Studios at Rice University (Houston, TX); Petrocultures at University of Glasgow (UK); and CULTURE/SHIFT, U.S. Department of Arts and Culture (Albuquerque, NM), in collaboration with Jessica Lorena Rangel and Texas Environmental Justice Advocacy Services.
+Recent installations, video, and performances presented with DiverseWorks (Houston, TX); Public Space One (Iowa City, IA); Experiences of Oil, Stavanger Art Museum (Norway); Solar Studios at Rice University (Houston, TX); Petrocultures at University of Glasgow (UK); and CULTURE/SHIFT, U.S. Department of Arts and Culture (Albuquerque, NM), in collaboration with Jessica Lorena Rangel and Texas Environmental Justice Advocacy Services.
 She is a participant in the Creative Climate Leadership programme, led by Julie’s Bicycle, UK with international collaborators.
-Napier was Visiting Assistant Professor in Photography at the University of Iowa (2021-2022).
+Napier was Visiting Assistant Professor in Photography at the University of Iowa (2021-2022) and lectures in photography, social action, and environmental justice with the University of Michigan – Ann Arbor.

 laura v napier [at] gmail